 For freelance and part-time gardeners, the number of tasks may be limited or serve as a one-time ordeal, such as clearing weeds, creating a new flower bed, or planting an array of trees or plants.

-For those freelancing, there are typically no formal requirements except a basic knowledge of gardening and a desire to learn and improve their skill.
-However, for those looking to be employed full-time by a company, meeting a set of requirements is considered industry standard.
+For those freelancing, there are typically no formal requirements except a basic knowledge of gardening and a desire to learn and improve their skills.
+However, for those looking to be employed full-time by a company, meeting a set of requirements is considered industry-standard.
 Requirements that an employer may have can include: